 Your doctor may order a pelvic CT to examine the pelvic region, including major reproductive organs, bones, muscles, and more.
 Analyzing essential structures in the pelvic area can help your doctor look for:

 - Fractures or tumors

 - Enlarged lymph nodes

 Abdomen and Pelvis Scan (Combined CT)

 Occasionally, your doctor may order a combined abdomen and pelvis CT scan for a comprehensive assessment of a system of interest.
 Abdo-pelvic CT scans cover the reproductive, gastrointestinal, and endocrine systems.
 Since some organs reside in both the abdominal and pelvic regions, it is common to image both regions in their entirety.
-The cost for a combined abdomen and pelvis CT scan at Insight Medical Imaging is $575 – there is no additional cost to scan both regions.

 During a pelvic CT scan, you will be moved into the scanner feet-first, on your back.